2022–23 Ulster Rugby season: Summer internationals

 Seven Ulster players were selected for Ireland's tour to New Zealand: hooker Rob Herring, prop Tom O'Toole, locks Iain Henderson and Kieran Treadwell, flanker Nick Timoney, centres Stuart McCloskey and James Hume, and fullback Michael Lowry.
 Treadwell, Herring and O'Toole made test appearances.
 Hume, Timoney, Lowry and McCloskey appeared in non-test matches against the Māori All Blacks.
 Henderson injured his knee before the opening match, and Hume injured his groin in the opening match against the Māori All Blacks.

 James McCormick, Adam McNamee, Reuben Crothers, Josh Hanlon, Charlie Irvine, Lorcan McLoughlin, James McNabney, Reece Malone, Scott Wilson and Joseph Mawhinney all appeared for Ireland U20s in the summer.

-Pre-season
+Pre-season friendlies

 Ulster's pre-season campaign opened on 2 September with a home friendly against Exeter Chiefs, which they won 31–12.
 Jacob Stockdale scored a try on his return from injury, and new scrum-half Michael McDonald was named man of the match.

 A second friendly, away to Glasgow Warriors, arranged for 9 September, was cancelled following the death of Queen Elizabeth II the day before.